christophfranke/signal-chain/README.md

 This is a very new library and there is no guarantee that the API is stable.
 Please use with caution and report any issues you encounter.

-- When listening to an object key, and the key had an array type, but is now being assigned a non-array, the application throws an error unsupported.
 - The interface design of `$.if` makes it impossible to infer the type of the condition, making it necessary to specify the type of the condition explicitly.

 ### Roadmap